kitsuiwebster/minecraft-java-server-admin-commands/README.md

 `<player>` is the username of the player to whom you want to grant or revoke operator status.

-## Ban and unban a specific player
+## Ban or unban a specific player

 ```java
 ban <player>
 pardon <player>
 ```

-`<player>` is the username of the player that you want to ban or unban.
+`<player>` is the username of the player you want to ban or unban.

 ## Ban or unban a specific IP address